-Any nonprofit organization which desires financial assistance from a municipality shall file with the city clerk a copy of an annual report of its business affairs and transactions which includes, but is not limited to, a copy of an annual audit, its program which serves the residents of the municipality and their proposed use of the municipal assistance.
-Such report will be open for public inspection during regular business hours of the city clerk’s office.
+- The municipality shall require that each nonprofit organization that desires financial assistance from a municipality shall file with the city clerk of the municipality a copy of an annual report of its business affairs and transactions that includes, but is not limited to: